Video Conference Best Practices: 10 Tips to Improve your Video Conferencing Etiquette

 However, how can you ensure that a video call is arranged properly?
 A great way to accomplish this is to create a schedule that details the meeting’s timings, speakers, topics, objectives, and other critical components.
 After making a schedule, you can email it to all participants before the video call and include it in the call’s summary.

 6. Make sure you have adequate lighting

 Ensure that your video conference call location has adequate lighting.
 This means your face should be free of sun streaks and should not be backlit.
 Low lighting is also unfavorable.

 If the space does not have adequate lighting, bring in another source of consistent lighting, such as your living room lamp or a newly purchased fluorescent ring light if you’ve invested in a more comprehensive home office setup.

 7. Ensure you have a stable internet connection

 As is the case for all forms of video streaming, a good and stable internet connection is needed.

 Before the event, test your WiFi to ensure that it is capable of supporting video conferencing.
-If it is unable to do so, consider using an ethernet cable for a more secure link or a WiFi extender if your WiFi does not reach all areas.
+If it is unable to do so, consider using an ethernet cable for a more secure link or a WiFi extender to extend your WiFi range.